 Let’s say on a shop floor there are 10 machines producing the same product, with each machine having either varying production capacity or are in different wear and tear conditions.
 Using IoT sensor data and running big data analytics, you can get recommendations on how many products are to be produced on which machine and improve your production plan and reduce machine wear and tear.

 9. Rig data analysis

 Oil rigs especially the ones in deep seas are extremely expensive and require high maintenance.
-And one the worst reasons that causes unplanned downtime is unexpected maintenance activities due to equipment failures.
+And one of the worst reasons that causes unplanned downtime is unexpected maintenance activities due to equipment failures.

 Even though most modern rigs today are enabled with IoT devices, the data being generated is hardly being used for preventive and prescriptive maintenance.

-By analyzing the data from these devices using data analytics, rig managers can understand the condition of equipment, how the tool’s usage over a course of time has changed its wear and tear.
+By analyzing the data from these devices using data analytics, rig managers can understand the condition of equipment, and how the tool’s usage over the course of time has changed its wear and tear.
 Thereby, the company can predict the risk of equipment failure in advance.
 Rig managers can also know how much more a sparingly-used tool can be used.
 These insights can significantly reduce downtime and costs and prevent accidents.

 Big data and analytics can give industries a competitive edge and can help them meet their business goals while bringing in time and cost efficiency.
-Insights gained from analyzing big data helps us understand consumer expectations, market trends and demand better.
+Insights gained from analyzing big data help us understand consumer expectations, market trends and demand better.
 This knowledge is crucial to align production to meet consumer needs.
 Intelligent systems also make our industrial machinery much safer and error-free.

-If you’re looking to leverage big data analytics for your organizations or have any questions regarding this topic, please feel free to get in touch with one of analytics and database experts for a personalized consultation.
+If you’re looking to leverage big data analytics for your organizations or have any questions regarding this topic, please feel free to get in touch with one of the analytics and database experts for a personalized consultation.
 You may also be interested in checking out Acuvate’s business intelligence and analytics solutions for further insights.